Updated: February 7, 2019

 Q: Do all performance camp candidates require race times to register in the summer camp program?

 A: Yes.
-Those with no official race times need to provide adequate proof of racing ability sent in to us by their respective head club coach before June 15, 2018.
+Those with no official race times must provide adequate proof of racing ability sent to us by their respective head club coach before June 15, 2019.
 The final approval remains at the discretion of the camp coaches.

 Q: When and where do we Check-In for the camp?